strapi/documentation/docs/user-docs/latest/plugins/strapi-plugins.md

 With the plugin installed, it is possible to:

 - import default Strapi SEO and meta-social components,
-- manage the meta title, meta description, and preview the content;
+- manage the meta title, meta description, and preview the content,
 - manage social tags for Facebook and Twitter,
 - analyze the SEO of the application content.